Table of Contents

 - Economic Analysis of Space Colonization Benefits.
 A more

-space colonization do or even should justify the costs.
-In particular,
+of space colonization do or even should justify the costs.
+In

-studies are needed which compare space colonization and SSPS production
+particular, studies are needed which compare space colonization and

-covers such a wide spectrum of diverse topics as to allow many fruitful
+general covers such a wide spectrum of diverse topics as to allow

-studies with varying depths of analysis.
-Examples of subjects that need
+many fruitful studies with varying depths of analysis.
+Examples of

 a.
 Method of immigrant selection.